What are vocal melodies

 Start getting used to what the different notes in the scale feel like.

-Use the ear training audio files (in the app loop player) to see if you can recognise the different scale numbers. (use the keyboard to check if you were right)
+Use the ear training audio files (in the app loop player or video above) to see if you can recognise the different scale numbers. (use the keyboard to check if you were right)

-Follow a song tab and use the chord buttons to accompany yourself singing.
+Eventually follow a song tab and just use the chord buttons to accompany yourself singing.